peterk/munin-indexer/README.md

 `$ docker-compose exec web python manage.py createsuperuser`

-Login to the admin UI with the newly created superuser at http://0.0.0.0:4444/admin
+Login to the admin dashboard with the newly created superuser at http://0.0.0.0:4444/admin